-Meet with the Study Abroad Coordinator to discuss options for studying abroad, such as program, location, duration, and available options while overseas.
+To begin the process, a student interested in studying abroad meets with the Study Abroad Coordinator to discuss options for studying abroad, such as program, location, duration, cost, and available options while overseas.
 Complete the Study Abroad Application Form, which requires visiting with a financial aid counselor, the Registrar, and the student's academic advisor.
-The student will also need to complete the application process required by the program sponsoring the study abroad experience.
+The student will also need to complete the application process required by the program sponsoring the study abroad experience, if applicable.